lemogne/earth-simulator-2020/README.md

 # Earth Simulator 2020
 A Minecraft clone written in Python; very creatively named because I couldn't think of anything better.
 Highly customisable (I think).
 Should run on Python 3.8+ and probably runs on 3.6+ (if not, I can try and patch the code that's causing the issue).
 Does *not* run on Python 3.5 or less because those versions lack format strings.
-To run, just run `run.pyw`.
+To run, just run the file `run.pyw`.
 ### Required libraries to run:
 - `pygame`
 - `pyopengl`
 - `numpy`

 The newest versions are recommended, but older versions should still work.

 ## Gameplay
-The world has a fixed (but configuarble) size and is made of 15 types of blocks.
+The world has a fixed (but configurable) size and is made of 15 types of blocks.
 Terrain is procedurally generated.
 - `WSAD` movement
 - `Mouse` camera control
 - `Left Click` destroy block